Mees-H/SCRUM-SOp/README.md

 Install your IDE of choice and refrence a JavaScript document in your html document.
 Thats's all!
 If you dont know what IDE to use, I recommend using Visual Studio Code. https://code.visualstudio.com/Download

+## Laravel
+Before you can start working with Laravel, you need to install PHP first.
+Next, install composer at https://getcomposer.org/download/ Then create a project with "composer create-project laravel/laravel example-app" Then go to the directory of your app with "cd example-app" And then start the local server with "php artisan serve" Now your Laravel server is hosted on http://localhost:8000
 # Usage

 ## Coding Guidelines